-Bodily Injury and Property Damage - Each Occurrence Limit \$1,000,000 Personal and Advertising Injury - Each Offense Limit 1,000,000 Products - Completed Operations Limit 1,000,000 General Aggregate Limit 3,000,000 Fire Legal Liability 500,000 Medical Expense - Per Person Limit 1,000 Medical Expense - Annual Aggregate 5,000 Errors and Omissions Cover - Per Occurance 1,000,000 Errors and Omissions Cover - Annual Aggregate 1,000,000
+Bodily Injury and Property Damage - Each Occurrence Limit \$1,000,000

+Personal and Advertising Injury - Each Offense Limit \$1,000,000

+Products - Completed Operations Limit \$1,000,000

+General Aggregate Limit \$3,000,000

+Fire Legal Liability \$500,000

+Medical Expense - Per Person Limit \$1,000

+Medical Expense - Annual Aggregate \$5,000

+Errors and Omissions Cover - Per Occurance \$1,000,000

+Errors and Omissions Cover - Annual Aggregate \$1,000,000

+Automobile Liability:

+Owned / Leased Vehicles \$1,000,000

+Medical Payments - Occurance \$1,000

+Medical Payments - Aggregate \$5,000

+Uninsured Motorist \$50,000

+Physical Damage \$100,000

 Settled claims have not exceeded this commercial coverage in any of the past three years.
-There has been a significant increase in general liability coverage from last year due to the School District's enrollment in the Ohio School Risk Sharing Authority which has allowed for greater coverage.
+There has not been a significant decrease in general liability coverage from last year.

-For fiscal year 2002, the School District participated in the Ohio School Boards Association Workers' Compensation Group Rating Plan (GRP), an insurance purchasing pool (Note 19).
+For fiscal year 2003, the School District participated in the Ohio Association of School Business Officials Workers' Compensation Group Rating Plan (GRP), an insurance purchasing pool (Note 20).
 The intent of the GRP is to achieve the benefit of a reduced premium for the School District by virtue of its grouping and representation with other participants in the GRP.
-The workers' compensation experience of the participating school districts is calculated as one experience and a common premium rate is applied to all school districts in the GRP.
+The workers' compensation experience of the participating School Districts is calculated as one experience and a common premium rate is applied to all School Districts in the GRP.
 Each participant pays its workers' compensation premium to the State based on the rate for the GRP rather than its individual rate.
-Total savings are then calculated and each participant will then either receive money from or be required to contribute to the "Equity Pooling Fund".
+Total savings are then calculated and each participant's individual performance is compared to the overall savings percentage of the GRP.
+A participant will then either receive money from or be required to contribute to the "Equity Pooling Fund."

 This "equity pooling" arrangement insures that each participant shares equally in the overall performance of the GRP.
 Participation in the GRP is limited to school districts that can meet the GRP's selection criteria.
-The firm of Gates McDonald & Co. provides administrative, cost control and actuarial services to the GRP.
+The firm of Shakely Univservice, Inc. provides administrative, cost control and actuarial services to the GRP.

-WASHINGTON-NILE LOCAL SCHOOL DISTRICT Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2002
+Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2003

-NOTE 10 - DEFINED BENEFIT PENSION PLANS
+NOTE 11 - DEFINED BENEFIT PENSION PLANS